 They integrated Oracle & Hadoop and they got advantages of integrating.
 Oracle, optimized their Online Transactional System & Hadoop provided them scalable distributed data processing platform.
-They designed a hybrid systems, and first they moved data from Oracle to Hadoop.
+They designed a hybrid system, and first they moved data from Oracle to Hadoop.
 Then, they executed query over Hadoop data from Oracle using Oracle APIs.
 They also used Hadoop data formats like Avro & Parquet for high performance analytics without need of changing the end-user apps connecting to Oracle.

 The main Hadoop components they are using at the CERN-IT Hadoop service:

 You can learn about each of these tool in Hadoop ecosystem blog.

 Techniques for integrating Oracle and Hadoop:

 Sqoop was good enough for most cases and they also adopted some of the other possible options like custom ingestion, Oracle DataPump, streaming etc.

 They accessed tables in Hadoop engines using DB links in Oracle.
 That also build hybrid views by transparently combining data in Oracle and Hadoop.

 They used Hadoop engines (like Impala, Spark) to process data exported from Oracle and then read that data in a RDBMS directly from Spark SQL with JDBC.